circonus-labs/libmtev/docs-md/config/README.md

     **Action:** require that the "FOO" environment variable be set and begin with the case-insensitive string "disabled_" in order for the given node to be considered active.

-Unlike other attribute inheritence within mtev_conf, the `mtev_conf_env_off` function will apply all ancestral `require_env` attributes during enforcement (including the node in question.
+Unlike other attribute inheritance within mtev_conf, the `mtev_conf_env_off` function will apply all ancestral `require_env` attributes during enforcement (including the node in question.)
 This allows nesting of more complex "stacked" requirements.